numtide/nix-auth/README.md

 ## Future Plans

-- Support for more providers (Forgejo, Bitbucket, etc.)
+- Support for more providers (Bitbucket, etc.)
 - Token expiration notifications
 - Integration with system keychains for secure storage (will require patching Nix)